distribworks/dkron/docs/docs/plugins.md

 }
 ```

 ## Developing a Plugin

+<div class="alert alert-warning" role="alert">Advanced topic!
+Plugin development is a highly advanced topic, and is not required knowledge for day-to-day usage.
+If you don't plan on writing any plugins, we recommend not reading the following section of the documentation.</div>

 Developing a plugin is simple.
 The only knowledge necessary to write a plugin is basic command-line skills and basic knowledge of the Go programming language.